 When you buy jewelry from any store, you will see that there is something written on top of it.
-Now, everyone knows what’s 24 karats in gold but what about the other numbers.
+Now, everyone knows what’s 24 karats in gold, but what about the other numbers?
 When you buy gold, there are some other numbers such as 750 or 585 written on it.
 Ever wondered what does this means?
 Is 750 gold pure?
 Let’s find out here.

-Measurement of Pure Gold
+Measurement Of Pure Gold

 The purest form of gold is 24 karat.
 People often call it 24k Gold.
 If there is 24 karat written on it, that’s the purest quality.

 Here, you need to understand one thing.
 Even if you get the 24k Gold, it’s not 100% pure.
 We can say it’s 99.9999 percent pure.
 100% pure gold isn’t possible for jewelry.
-It becomes too soft and hence, it becomes impossible to use it for jewelry or ornaments.
+It becomes too soft and hence, it becomes impossible to use for jewelry or ornaments.

 The next thing you need to know is how we got to the number.
 For that, we will see how to measure the gold.

-How to Measure Gold?
+How To Measure Gold?